gomesgroup/iron-mind-public/README.md

 This repository contains the code to reproduce all figures from the Iron Mind manuscript.
 The repository provides Python scripts to generate publication-quality figures from benchmark optimization data across six chemical reaction datasets.

+## Website for testing optimizers and engaging in human-driven optimization campaigns

+This work comes with a website for users to test out both the LLM and BO optimization strategies on the benchmark datasets.
+Additionally, we are excited to offer humans the opportunity to conduct optimization campaigns on the datasets.
+You can access the website [here](https://gomes.andrew.cmu.edu/iron-mind).

 ## Repository Structure

 - `figures/` - Python scripts for generating manuscript figures